-Program implementation: Schools receiving the Mimate program implemented, on average 66 percent of the 86 planned sessions.
-A national teacher strike disrupted the school year, meaning that teachers did not finish all the planned sessions.
-In classroom observations, all teachers were seen to be using the materials as instructed by the program.
-In comparison to teachers of regular mathematics classes at comparison schools, Mimate teachers were found to be more prepared with their lessons and had more patience explaining activities to students who did not understand.
+Program implementation: Schools receiving the Mimate program implemented, on average, 66 percent of the 86 planned sessions.
+A national teacher strike disrupted the school year, cancelling up to three months of class time in some schools, and as a result most teachers did not finish all the planned sessions.
+In classroom observations, all teachers were seen to be using the materials as instructed by the program and boys and girls were included in activities equally.
+Compared to teachers delivering math classes in comparison schools, Mimate teachers were more prepared with their lessons and had more patience explaining activities to students who did not understand.

-Medium-term results: One year after the program ended, there were no differences in overall math scores between students who had participated in the program and those who did not participate.
-However, students who participated in the program continued to score higher on their ability to recognize geometric shapes.
+One year after the program ended, there were no differences in overall math scores between students who had participated in the program and those who did not participate, though students who participated in Mimate continued to score higher on their ability to recognize geometric shapes.